ScottDikowitz/Instashare/README.md

 [Details][phase-one]

+## Phase 2: Comments, follow list, UI
+In this phase I will create the comment system, add a follow list and complete the fancy UI stuff using a flux architecture.  ## details of specifics in regard to UI stuff here ##. ## more specifics about comments and follow list##.
+Addintionally, I will add minimal styling in CSS here and use proper semantic tags and group things in classes.

+## Phase 5?
+Styling, bug fixing and refactoring
+This is a phase where i will make it look really good and optimize it a little bit, and fix some bugs that have been bothering me.

+## Phase 6: deploy
+put it out on the internets

 ### Phase 2: Flux Architecture and Note CRUD (2.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view